 - Retrieve the ACK.

-- On CD or disk, or
+- On CD or portable USB/flash drive

 - By paper, keeping a copy in your client files.